Providing the USD/VES Rate, using C# Functional Extensions

 If the result contains an error message it is discarded since it has been logged already, and we are left either with a rate or nothing.

-We arrive then at the following listing for BcvRates.cs
+We arrive then at the following listing for BcvRates.cs, with comments omitted:

 using Microsoft.Extensions.Logging;